Yash-bharadwaj/IOSapp-Beet/README.md

 # BeetIOS

-A modern cinema ticket booking application built with SwiftUI, following Apple's Human Interface Guidelines.
+A modern cinema ticket booking app I built with SwiftUI, following Apple's Human Interface Guidelines.

-## Overview
+## What I Built

-BeetIOS provides a seamless movie booking experience with an intuitive interface, smooth animations, and comprehensive accessibility support.
-The app guides users through movie selection, showtime booking, seat selection, and payment processing.
+I created BeetIOS to provide a seamless movie booking experience with an intuitive interface, smooth animations, and comprehensive accessibility support.
+The app guides users through the entire booking journey - from movie selection to payment confirmation.

 ## Screenshots